 achieve the same effect.
-Duration After the project is over, how long do you think these changes yo They will stop right after the project ends.
-Half a year 1 year 3year 5year Drop-off Will the changes become less obvious over time? a.
+Duration After the project is over, how long do you think these changes you have gained in the past will last?
+They will stop right after the project ends.
+Half a ye ar 1 year 3year 5year Drop-off Will the changes become less obvious over time? a.
 They will not decrease over time b.
 They will slowly fade away (down by 25% per year) c.
 They will slowly fade away (down by 50% per year) d.
-They will be forgotten very quickly (down by 75% per yea r) Degree of Please rank the importance of these changes to the student/you (1 being most important) Importance Pricing (Using the outcome of "Enhancement in cultural literacy" as (Using the outcome of "Earning senses of satisfaction and an example) accomplishment" as an example) There are many methods for art cultivation (such as watching There are many ways to gain a sense of satisfaction and a art and cultural performances, purchasing learning material, sense of accomplishment (e.g.: watching other art and or setting up school-based clubs), how much of educational cultural performances, having meals with friends, or resources do you think would need to be spent on each student traveling).
+They will be forgotten very quickly (down by 75% per yea r) Degree of Please rank the importance of these changes to the student/you .
+(1 being most important) Importance Pricing (Using the outcome of "Enhancement in cultural literacy" as (Using the outcome of "Earning senses of satisfaction and an example) accomplishment" as an example) There are many methods for art cultivation (such as watching There are many ways to gain a sense of satisfaction and art and cultural performances, purchasing learning material, sense of accomplishment (e.g.: watching other art and or setting up school-based clubs), how much of educational cultural performances, having meals with friends, or resources do you think would need to be spent on each student traveling).
 Which of the ways below do you think would per semester, in order to achieve the "Enhancement in allow you to gain the same level of "Earning senses of cultural literacy" effect achieved by the LOxVE & ARTS for satisfaction and accomplishment" as that of the LOVE & Dreams Initiatives Project?
-ARTS for Dreams Initiatives Project?
-Around NT\$500/person • Meal with friends (around NT\$500/year) • Around NT\$1000/person • Entertainment costs (around NT\$1,000/year) • Around NT\$3000/person • Attending art and cultural events (around • Around NT\$5000/person NT\$3,000/year) Around NT\$10000/person • Massage or physiotherapy packages (around NT\$5,000/year)
+ARTS for Dreams Initiatives Project? o Around NT\$500/person o Meal with friends (around NT\$500/year) o Around NT\$1000/person o Entertainment costs (around NT\$1,000/year) o Around NT\$3000/person o Attending art and cultural events (around o Around NT\$5000/person NT\$3,000/year) o Around NT\$10000/person o Massage or physiotherapy packages (around NT\$5,000/year)

-• Other, please specify the amount: • Domestic travel (around NT\$10,000/year) • Other, please specify the item and amount:
+o Other, please specify the amount: 0 Domestic travel (around NT\$10,000/year) 0 Other, please specify the item and amount: